-“Realizing they need to be on social media, an awful lot of companies just wade in without understanding what it takes to do it effectively,” says Eve Mayer, CEO of Social Media Delivered.“Each platform has its own communication format, demographic, optimal posting frequency, etc. You have to know how to fit into the conversation.”
+“Realizing they need to be on social media, an awful lot of companies just wade in without understanding what it takes to do it effectively,” says Eve Mayer, Author of The Social Media Business Equation.
+“Each platform has its own communication format, demographic, optimal posting frequency, etc. You have to know how to fit into the conversation.”

-Mayer, who is also one of Forbes top 7 most influential women in social media, says that even a cursory look at the differences between, say, Pinterest and Facebook reveals a gulf of difference.
-Pinterest is photo-based, and over 80% female; Facebook is more text-based, with a gender gap not nearly as pronounced.
+Mayer, who has been recognized by Forbes, CNN and Inc. Magazine for her influence in the social media industry, says that even a cursory look at the platform differences reveal a gulf of difference.
+For example, Pinterest is photo-based, and over 80% female; Facebook is more text-based, with a gender gap not nearly as pronounced.
 Pinterest has a more millennial user base, where Facebook’s base is aging.
 They’re two completely different environments that require different approaches and subject matter.

 “Just think of the difference between a Twitter tweet and the average Facebook post, and it’s obvious you have to approach each platform differently,” Mayer says.
 “Not only are the communication formats vastly different, but the audiences are too, so for example if you’re trying to attract more young people to your property, you’re going to choose certain platforms over others to apply your limited resources.”